Marketing Funnel KPIs for Each Stage + How to Track Them

 How successful are you at retaining your converted customers?

 Retention rate is the percentage of users who continue to use your product because of the value they get from it.
-It’s the ratio of paying customers at the end of a given period by the number of paying customers at the start of that period, multiplied by 100.
+Here’s how to calculate it:

 Customer lifetime value

 Customer lifetime value (CLV) is the expected revenue stream your business can generate from one customer over the period they are a paying customer.
-It’s equal to the ratio of the average revenue per account to the customer churn rate.
+You can get customer lifetime value by multiplying average customer value and the average customer lifespan.

 Your CLV should be higher than your customer acquisition cost.
 In fact, the CLV/CAC ratio should be at least 3:1 to maintain a financially healthy business.